LuchaComics/comicscantina-go/docs/Dev-1-api.md

     ```
     {
-      "error": "Name is not unique.",
+      "error": "`organization_id` is invalid - either does not exist or you are not a member of it.",
       "status": "Invalid request."
     }
     ```